 For example, both ACA and ADA have financial incentives for wellness initiatives, up to 30 percent of the employee-only costs for coverage.
 After that, each regulation differs in how they calculate the 30 percent incentive.
 This means that ironically both ACA and ADA can be in violation of each other.
 Ultimately, employers will need to look at each incentive separately under both plans to make sure they are in compliance.
 If you are not sure, it may be best to contact your company’s legal department for an assessment and advice.

-Another important IRC change is that all non-group health plan incentives, whether it’s gift cards, cash or even a gym membership are subject to taxable W2 wages and subject to income tax withholding, FICA and FUTA.
+Another important IRC change from year’s past is that all non-group health plan incentives, whether it’s gift cards, cash or even a gym membership are subject to taxable W2 wages and subject to income tax withholding, FICA and FUTA.
 This is also true if a health insurer and not the company provide the incentives.

 If companies offer a health-contingent wellness program and it requires staffers to comply with the standard for a health factor, it is required to meet five conditions under HIPAA.
 One condition that may prove difficult for employers is that plans are required to provide notice of a reasonable alternative for the reward in plan materials that discuss the terms of the program.
 This notice must be included in every brochure or booklet about the wellness program.
 Failure to do so could result in a HIPAA violation.